-One of the defining features of Cypress Gardens was the botanical gardens and Legoland Florida has kept a large proportion of it as an additional "land".
-They are repairing the bridges and generally tidying up the canals and gardens and hope to draw more people into the gardens possibly with treasure hunts or even LEGO figures.
+One of the defining features of the old Cypress Gardens was the botanical gardens and LEGOLAND Florida has retained a large proportion of it as an additional “land”.
+They have repaired the bridges and generally tidied up the canals and gardens and hope to draw more people into the gardens possibly with treasure hunts or even LEGO figures.

-The fate of the Southern Belles is uncertain though.
-It is possible they will return to greet visitors but they might be replaced by LEGO models instead.
+To start with the fate of the famous Southern Belles was uncertain but they have been replaced by LEGO models of the belles instead.

 The origins of the Southern Belles dates back to the very early days of the park.
 In 1940 a cold snap killed some vines by the main park entrance so the idea was put forward to dress young ladies in traditional Antebellum dresses and lace parasols to distract the visitors from seeing the dead plants by the entrance and they became an integral part of Cypress Gardens throughout its long history.

 The gardens contain many exotic plants as well as native species like azaleas and camellias.
 One of the landmarks is a giant Banyan tree (native to India) that was planted as a seedling way back in 1939.